 As stated above, my only real disappointments are the rubber gangways and the flat window perspex.
 Other than that, I would recommend these kits to anyone setting out in 7mm scale.

 The only thing I would say is that at the time of writing, several RTR manufacturers are producing 7mm scale Mk1 coaches, although none of them look quite right to me, mostly because the bogies don't look right and there is something wrong with the body and roof profiles.
-Having said that, the soon-to-be-released Dapol RTR models look superb (except for the gangway door not being recessed) and at the price of a basic EasyBuild kit excluding interior detailing packs, the Dapol model looks rather more attractive.
+Having said that, the soon-to-be-released Dapol RTR models look superb (except for the gangway door not being recessed) and at the price of a basic EasyBuild kit excluding interior detailing packs, the Dapol model presents a very attractive financial proposition.

 Would I build another EasyBuild Mk1 ?
 Yes, but don't tell Steve!